-Write all the consonants in your words blue.
-Write all the vowels red.
+Have your students write all the consonants in your words in blue and write all the vowels in red.
 This will help you remember your spelling words.
-Color-coding can improve memory skills by 25%.
+Color coding can improve memory skills by 25%.

 4. Look for your spelling words on street signs

-If you don’t see the complete word, look for the letters in order in the news article or on street signs.
+If you don’t see the complete word, look for the letters in order in a news article, magazine, or on street signs.
 For example, if my word was bike, look for the letter /b/, then look for an /i/, then a /k/, and finally an /e/.

 5. Use ABC pasta noodles and make your spelling words with them